Winifred Madsen – Main Street

 On May 26, 1881 Noah H. Clark bought this property from the heirs of James K. Sheldon for $1,00 (363-445).
 Noah H. Clark sold to Mary S. Cobb, wife of Dr. Albert Cobb, Sept.
 8, 1899.
 (532-269).
 Dr. Cobb had been a renter of the house, practicing here since 1892.
 From 1881 to 1892 other practicing physicians had also rented this property.
 They were Drs.
 Byer (1883-1889), Bartlett (1889-1890) and Egbert (1890-1892).

 Dr. Neburtha Holden purchased this property from Mary S. Cobb in 1904 (568-181).
 Dr. Holden practiced here until 1907, when Dr. Oliver R. Fountain bought him out (624-15).
 Dr. Fountain was a single man at the time, but, married Florence Engels at a later date.
 This property was transferred to Florence Fountain’s name in 1914 (699-357).
 In 1919 Dr. Fountain decided to locate elsewhere and in that year Winifred M. Madsen, wife of Axel Madsen bought this property (753-257).
 Axel operated a milk, grain and trucking business with a partner, Bernard Fowles.
 After a few years this partnership was dissolved, Bernard taking the milk business and Axel the grain business.
-Axel also conducted and insurance business.
-He was a member of the board of Selectmen at different periods, as well as holding other public offices.
+Axel also conducted an insurance business.
+He was a member of the Board of Selectmen at different periods, as well as holding other public offices.
 In 1921 Dr. James B. Ryan came to Southampton and rented two rooms on the south side of the house for his offices; he moved back to Easthampton in 1940 and the town has been without a doctor since that time.

-Axel died June 18, 1947 leaving his widow Winifred Crowley Madsen, and three sons, Robert F., Donald W and Douglas A. Robert F. Madsen, who has been Postmaster since November 1945, married Margaret L. Kuhn Aug.
+Axel died June 18, 1947 leaving his widow Winifred Crowley Madsen, and three sons, Robert F., Donald W. and Douglas A. Robert F. Madsen, who has been Postmaster since November 1945, married Margaret L. Kuhn Aug.
 14, 1942.
 Douglas A. Madsen married Ruth N. Dukeshire Feb.
 21, 1948.
 Donald W. Madsen married Margaret J. Krumpholz April 23, 1949.
 All three with their wives and children live in Southampton.

 In 1949 an apartment was made upstairs in this house and has been rented since.
 Winifred Madsen lives on the first floor.